awsdocs/amazon-connect-admin-guide/doc_source/schedule-historical-metrics-report.md

 Before you schedule a historical metrics report, here are a few things you need to know:

 **Others can access the report**
 + Scheduling a report makes the report accessible by any other users in your contact center who have permissions to view saved reports\.

-Any user with permission to edit saved reports can also modify your scheduled reports\.
+**Anyone with Schedule permissions can create, edit, or delete the schedule of your report**
++ After you publish a report, any user with **Saved reports \- Schedule** permissions in their security profile can create, edit, or delete the schedule of your report\.
+They cannot delete the actual report\.

 **Scheduled reports are located in an Amazon S3 bucket**
 + Scheduled reports are saved as CSV files in the Amazon S3 bucket specified for reports for your contact center\.
 When you set up the scheduled report, you can add a prefix to the location in Amazon S3 for the report files\.